-Sub-phase Scope

-Architectural:

-DITP Roof Replacement Phase 3 New project for FY13.
+Sub-phase Architectural: Scope DITP Roof Replacement Phase 3 New project for FY13.
 New roofing is needed at the Grit Facility, North Main Pump Station, Main Switchgear Building, and the gravity thickeners in order to protect the equipment in these buildings.
 Current roofing is ~ 17 years old and is in need of repair.
+Scheduled for FY13-14.